timephy/frust-api/README.md

 - serves on port 80

-- this backend only acts as the API, it does not server static frontend files (any more)
+- this backend only acts as the API (serves frontend only for development)

 ## How to run